 - Calling features: Nearly every sales team on earth is calling their prospects, leads, and customers.
 If your chosen CRM doesn’t have integrated calling features (such as built-in VoIP, a Power Dialer, a Predictive Dialer, or automatic recording and voicemail drop), then it should at the very least integrate smoothly with a tool that does.

 - Email and automation: A good CRM allows you to send emails and logs those emails automatically.
-But a great CRM will also allow you to set up automated email sequences and build email templates for your team to use and personalize on the fly.
+But a great CRM will also allow you to set up automated email workflows and build email templates for your team to use and personalize on the fly.
 Here is how that looks in Close:

 - Lead segmentation: A good CRM doesn’t just give you a giant list of leads.
 It allows you to segment and separates those leads depending on the factors you choose.